alexserlovsky/alexserlovsky/README.md

 - 👋 Hi, I’m @alexserlovsky
-- 👀 I’m interested in ai and machine learning for data science
+- 👀 I’m interested in working with Data and Software Development
-- 🌱 I’m currently learning python for analytics
+- 🌱 I’m currently learning Data Analytics, JavaScript Algorithms & Data Structures, Front-End, Data Visualization, APIs and Microservices, and QA.
 - 💞️ I’m looking to collaborate on any fun projects.
-I am always up for learning something new!
+I am always up for a challenge!
-- 📫 How to reach me serlovsky@gmail.com
+- 📫 How to reach me alexserlovsky@gmail.com

 <!---
 alexserlovsky/alexserlovsky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.